rwarbelow/fast_tests/Readme.md

 -----------------------

 - *fast* feedback... think *instant* feedback.
-- You can iterate much more quickly, which keeps you from losing context every time you jump to test.
-Keeping your head in the game.
+- you can iterate much more quickly, which keeps you from losing context every time you jump to test
 - it implies good design

 The case study:
 ---------------

-- checkin with Ian and Rolando:
+- Josh checked in with Ian and Rolando:
   ```
   $ git clone https://github.com/ianderse/sales_engine.git
   $ cd sales_engine